ADVICE FOR BOATERS – Moorings and Provisions and facilities

 STOKE GOLDING AREA

 Further up the canal, two farm shops are based near the canal.
 One is at bridge 23, SpinneyBank, (which also sells Calor Gas) and one near bridge 25, Tomlinson’s, down the lane at Stoke Golding, beyond the old railway bridge.
 Mooring is possible on the towpath near bridge 23 and there are mooring rings on the towpath near Bridge 25.
 Ashby Boat Co’s hire base at Br.
 25 sells diesel, guide books and some chandlery items.
 Stoke Golding village can be accessed by mooring near Bridge 25 – it is an up-hill walk which will bring you to a village store (which closes at lunchtimes).
 The George and Dragon pub, and the Three Horseshoes pub are also nearby.
+There are comprehensive boat maintenance facilities at Ashby Canal Centre (Willow Park Marina) whose (narrow) entrance is on the left shortly after bridge after bridge 26.
+The towpath just beyond the marina entrance bridge may be suitable for casual mooring, but can be a bit shallow.
 You can also access Stoke Golding by walking up the road from the visitor moorings (known locally as Bath Piece) which are near the bend on the offside after bridge 27.
 These are excellent moorings, with picnic tables near where the lane adjoins the canal.

 SUTTON CHENEY AREA